-Black drug using fathers queue up to join The replication came in research on black fathers with 6-12-year-old children.
-In preparation the Alabama manual was tailored for the inner city and renamed the 'Safe Haven Programme'.5 12 It was trialed on the residents of a Salvation Army drug treatment centre in

-Detroit, using drug counsellors as leaders.14
+The replication came in research on black fathers with 6-12-year-old children.
+In preparation the Alabama manual was revised for inner-city, black drug using parents and renamed the 'Safe Haven Programme'.
+It was trialed on the residents of a Salvation Army drug treatment centre in Detroit, using specially trained drug counsellors to lead the groups.

-Again the recruiting agent was crucial, a charismatic ex-addict drug counsellor.
-Another typical feature was the integration of the programme into the life of ordinary community venues (local churches at night), destigmatising participation and enhancing sustainability.
-Also typical was the provision of child care, meals, transport, and other basic supports, much from church members or the treatment agency.
-These promoted recruitment and retention as did the advent of the specially tailored programme.vii 11
+Again the recruiting agent was crucial, a charismatic ex-addict who had become a drug counsellor.
+Another typical feature was the integration of the programme into the life of ordinary community venues (in this case local churches at night), destignatising participation and enhancing sustainability.
+Also typical was the provision of child care, meals, transport, and other basic supports, much from church members or the treatment agency itself.
+These helped promote recruitment and retention as did the introduction of the specially tailored programme. iii

-At first low, the retention rate rose to 80% where it remained for four years as applicants came to exceed capacity.
-Within two years, 88 families had entered the programme.
-Most had below-poverty incomes and half the children had fallen seriously behind at school, but still 58 families came to at least 10 of the 12 sessions.
-11
+At first poor, the retention rate rose to 80% where it remained for four years while applicants exceeded capacity.
+Within the first two years, 88 families had entered the programme.
+Most had below-poverty incomes and half the children had fallen seriously behind at school, but still 58 attended at least 10 of the 12 sessions.
+For the analysis they were roughly divided in two into families whose adults (not just the father) consumed higher or lower levels of alcohol and illicit drugs.